DebugPrivilege/InsightEngineering/Kernel Forensics/Section 5: Interrupt Request Levels (IRQLs)/README.md

 **IMPORTANT:** It's not the thread itself that runs on a particular IRQL (Interrupt Request Level) level.
 The concept of IRQLs in Windows is specifically related to the CPU and how it handles interrupts, not directly to the execution of threads.
 To give an example:

-"Thread A runs on CPU 4, and during its execution, the CPU may operate at various IRQLs, including DISPATCH_LEVEL for certain high-priority tasks."
+*Thread A runs on CPU 4, and during its execution, the CPU may operate at various IRQLs, including DISPATCH_LEVEL for certain high-priority tasks.*

 # Code Sample - Get current IRQL level of each thread